DariusWe/Clothing-Store-Own-Version/README.md

-# Shopping platform built with react and redux
+## Responsive online store built with Typescript and React, Redux and Firebase.

 Check it out here: https://rad-centaur-dd67dd.netlify.app